Set-Theoretically Perfect Ideals and Residual Intersections: The structure of

 as desired. \end{proof} As an immediate corollary of \autoref{taustr} and \autoref{radical}, we have \begin{Corollary} Let $R$ be a Noetherian ring of dimension $d$ and $I=(f_1,\ldots,f_r)$ contains a regular element.
 Let $J=(a_1,\cdots,a_s):I$ with $\Ht(J)=\alpha$.
 Suppose that $s\geq r$ and $I$ is $r$-minimally generated from height $\alpha-1$.
 Then the arithmetic rank of $J$ is at most $s+\binomial{s}{r}$. \end{Corollary}

 The author would like to thank Ehsan Tavanfar for reading the first manuscript of this paper and providing valuable suggestions for improving its presentation.
 His observations, particularly regarding the content of \autoref{Pcohdim} and \autoref{taustructure}, significantly enhanced the clarity and quality of the work.
+He also extends his gratitude to the referee for their careful reading of the paper.